whitews/FlowUtils/docs/index.rst

     :target: https://pypi.org/project/flowutils/

-FlowUtils is a Python package containing various utility functions related to flow cytometry analysis, primarily focused on compensation and transformation tasks commonly used within the flow community.
-The FlowUtils package is part of a suite of Python libraries for analyzing flow cytometry data, and was developed as an extension to the light-weight [FlowIO library](https://github.com/whitews/FlowIO).
+FlowUtils is a Python package containing various utility functions related to flow cytometry analysis, primarily focused on compensation, transformation, and gating tasks commonly used within the flow community.

+FlowUtils is part of a suite of Python libraries for analyzing flow cytometry data.
+It was developed as an extension to the light-weight [FlowIO library](https://github.com/whitews/FlowIO).
 FlowIO reads and writes Flow Cytometry Standard (FCS) files, and has zero dependencies.
 For higher level interaction with flow cytometry data, including